wycliff/FCM-notifications/README.md

-** FCM NOTIFICATIONS
+*FCM NOTIFICATIONS*

-Is a simple android app that enables the recieving of notifications sent to the phone from a firebase server.
+Is a simple android app that enables the recieving of notifications sent to the phone from a firebase server console.
 The message is sent and hence visible in the notification tray of the android phone.
 The different classes specified in this project handle the reception of the notification in the background.